jotorren/microservices-transactions-tcc/README.md

 [15] In the current implementation the Domain Service does nothing.
 Perhaps a valid action could be to "close" the partial transaction (when using the Kafka-based implementation of the  `CompositeTransactionManager` that could trigger a topic removal)

-[16] When a Domain Service fails processing the cancel call, a 404 response is returned.
+[16] When a Domain Service fails to process the cancel call, a 404 response is returned.
 Once the TCC Service receives it, a log trace is written and the cancellation process goes on.
 When the last call finishes, the TCC Service returns a 204 response to the Coordinator who in turn propagates that value to the Composite Service.

 [17] If all cancel calls succeed (all return 204) the TCC Service also responds with a 204 to the Coordinator who in turn propagates that value to the Composite Service.